 So yes.
-We did offer a below market value for your house.
-But you would have received a (net) below market value for your house also if you had listed it.
+We did offer a below market value for your property.
+But you would have received a (net) below market value for your home also if you had listed it.
 Getting a market value number for your house is offset by the repairs and all other costs associated with listing it with an agent.
-So the fact is that although you received market value for your house, you have spent a significant amount of money on repairs and other costs, and thus your net take home for the transaction is still a below market value!
+So the fact is that although you received market value for your property, you have spent a significant amount of money on repairs and other costs, and thus your net take home for the transaction is still a below market value!

 Sell My House In Connecticut

 When choosing the best offer for your New Haven house, it’s important to run the numbers right when reviewing offers from home buyers in Connecticut because you don’t want to end up stressing about it afterward.
 The closing cost, repairs, risks, and timeline to name a few are crucial.
 Learn more about the reviewing offers and how fast we can sell your property in the New Haven CT area, feel free to reach out to us at any time.

 Sell Your House Now

 Fill out the quick form below to get an offer on your house TODAY!